nickdekruijk/larapages/README.md

+# The future of LaraPages
+[larapages/admin](https://github.com/larapages/admin) is the next evolution of the LaraPages package in early development.
+New features include localisation, improved GUI design, beter authentication with user roles and it will be even easier to implement in your Laravel project.
+As soon as all current larapages fuctionality is ported into the new package this nickdekruijk/larapages repo won't be updated anymore.

 # LaraPages
 A simple CMS build on Laravel 5 (requires 5.1 or higher).
 Basically it's a webbased editor for your Laravel models.
 Each model must have a `$pagesAdmin` array.
 See the samples folder for an example.
 A basic media/filemanager is included too.